HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/spec.md

 ##### MUST SUPPORT Definition

-* Systems SHALL be capable of populating data elements as specified by the profiles and data elements are returned using the specified APIs in the capability statement.
+* Systems **SHALL** be capable of populating data elements as specified by the profiles and data elements are returned using the specified APIs in the capability statement.
-* Systems SHALL be capable of processing resource instances containing the MUST SUPPORT data elements without generating an error or causing the application to fail.
-In other words, Systems SHOULD be capable of displaying the data elements for human use or storing it for other purposes.
+* Systems **SHALL** be capable of processing resource instances containing the MUST SUPPORT data elements without generating an error or causing the application to fail.
+In other words, Systems **SHOULD** be capable of displaying the data elements for human use or storing it for other purposes.
-* In situations where information on a particular data element is not present and the reason for absence is unknown, Systems SHALL NOT include the data elements in the resource instance returned from executing the API requests.
+* In situations where information on a particular data element is not present and the reason for absence is unknown, Systems **SHALL NOT** include the data elements in the resource instance returned from executing the API requests.
-* When accessing MedMorph Research Content IG data, Systems SHALL interpret missing data elements within resource instances returned from API requests as data not present.
+* When accessing MedMorph Healthcare Surveys Reporting IG data, Systems **SHALL** interpret missing data elements within resource instances returned from API requests as data not present.

 #### Profiles